lue-bird/elm-syntax-to-swift/README.md

 run [this node script](https://github.com/lue-bird/elm-syntax-to-swift/tree/main/node-elm-to-swift).

 ### why swift?
--   it's pretty much a superset of elm which makes transpiling easy (good type inference, choice types, records, value-ish semantics)
+-   it's pretty much a superset of elm which makes transpiling easy (choice types, records, value-ish semantics)
 -   it can run decently fast natively or as wasm

 ### be aware